AdobeDocs/experience-manager-65.en/help/forms/using/creating-accessible-adaptive-forms.md

 1. Add a meaningful alternate text for the logo image in the adaptive form.

     Provide a meaningful alternate text for images in header and footer components of the adaptive form template.
-When you fix the template and use it to create an adaptive form, the adaptive forms inherit all the accessibility related fixes applied to header and footer of the template.
-For an existing adaptive form, make changes at adaptive form level.
-Changes made to an adaptive form template does not automatically flow to an existing adaptive form.
+When you fix the template and use it to create an adaptive form, the adaptive forms inherit all the accessibility-related fixes applied to header and footer of the template.
+For an existing adaptive form, make changes at the adaptive form level.
+Changes made to an adaptive form template do not automatically flow to an existing adaptive form.

 1. Add a heading component containing form name to the adaptive form.
 If your form design specifies a company name, add a separate heading component for the company name also.

     Most accessibility tools inform users about the hierarchy of the content to help them understand structure of the web page.
-Set different heading levels for organization name and form name text on the adaptive form to provide a hierarchical structure to these text.
+Set different heading levels for organization name and form name text on the adaptive form to provide a hierarchical structure to these texts.
 In addition, use a Text component before each panel and section with an appropriate heading level to create a hierarchy.

     ![How to apply a header style](assets/apply-style.gif)